 - CARES may not work with inflatable or airbag lap belts.

-If airline staff are unfamiliar with CARES, showing the FAA approval label or instructions can help.
+If airline staff are unfamiliar with CARES, showing the FAA approval label or printed installation instructions can help resolve the situation quickly.

 Step-by-Step CARES Harness Installation Guide

 Many parents worry about installation before their first flight.
-But CARES is designed to install fast.
+CARES is designed to install fast — most parents have it set up in under two minutes once they’ve practiced at home.

 How to Install CARES